mugishasam123/Graphql-conference/README.md

 To get a local copy up and running follow these simple example steps.
 `
 -  go to your git terminal
 - type git clone <repository url>
-- Run index.html in your web browser.
+- Run index.html in your web browser.`

+### Prerequisites
 `

-### Prerequisites
-`. git
+- git
-. vs code or your preferred
+-  vs code or your preferred
-. web browser`
+-  web browser`